EstiBamberger/Practicum-React-Project/README.md

 # EM | Employee Management

 Welcome to WM, your comprehensive employee management interface!
 This project provides a seamless experience for managing employees, roles, and administrative tasks.
-With a robust server-side built on C# .NET and a dynamic client-side React application, WM offers powerful features for efficient employee management.
+With a robust server-side built on C# .NET and a dynamic client-side React application, EM offers powerful features for efficient employee management.

 ## Server-Side (C# .NET)